OthankQ/100-days-of-code/r1-log.md

 ### R1D20
 Read through the first chapter of You Don't Know Javascript and finished the challenge.
 Not quite satisfied with the result.
 Read a bit of PHP tutorial.

+### R1D21
+Started and finished the Technical Documentation Page project on FCC.
+But barely put any styling into it.
+Still struggling with CSS layouts.